-When I first fell pregnant it was ‘sore boobs’ that sent me to the chemist to buy a pregnancy test.
+When I first fell pregnant it was ‘sore breasts’ that sent me to the chemist to buy a pregnancy test.
 But there is a range of early pregnancy signs and symptoms and everyone is different.

 Pregnancy signs and symptoms vary from person to person — even from pregnancy to pregnancy — so you may experience just some of these symptoms and in differing degrees of intensity.